Ishfaq24/Amazon-clone/README.md

 # Amazon-clone
 Amazon Clone (HTML/CSS Version)  Overview Welcome to the HTML and CSS version of the Amazon Clone project!
 This repository is a static implementation of the popular e-commerce platform, designed for educational purposes to showcase fundamental web development skills using HTML and CSS.
 Features
-* Responsive Design: Crafted with a responsive layout to ensure a seamless user experience across various devices.
+* <h1>Responsive Design</h1>: Crafted with a responsive layout to ensure a seamless user experience across various devices.
 * Product Showcase: Display products with images, descriptions, and prices, mimicking the Amazon product listing style.
 * Navigation: Implement a simple navigation system for exploring different product categories.
 * Cart and Checkout: Simulate a basic shopping cart and checkout process with static data.